Sabina Sharipova

-Sabina Sharipova (born 4 September 1994) is an Uzbek former professional tennis player.
+Sabina Sharipova (born 4 September 1994) is an Uzbeki former professional tennis player.

 Over her career, she won 15 singles titles and seven doubles titles on the ITF Circuit.
 On 5 November 2018, she reached her best singles ranking of world No. 122.
 On 9 October 2017, she peaked at No. 197 in the WTA doubles rankings.

 Playing for the Uzbekistan Fed Cup team, Sharipova has accumulated a win–loss record of 20–17.